 Turbidity Curtain To Control Silt

-Question Hi there!
-We're in St. Augustine FL and we are building a bulkhead on a creek.
+Question: We are building a bulkhead on a creek in St. Augustine, FL.
 We require about 125 ft of turbidity curtain (x 5ft) to contain silt and silt runoff when it rains while we're working.
 I am not sure which type of turbidity curtain I need to control silt in my area.
 The water's rate of flow is less than .25 knots.
 Which type of turbidity curtain do I need?

 Answer: Thank you for contacting GEI Works!
 If your water flow in less than .25 knots, you should use a Triton Type 1 Silt Barrier.
 It is designed specifically for silt and turbidity control in calm water such as swales, canals, small ponds lakes and harbors.
 Triton Type 1 silt curtains meet and exceed state DOT requirements and come in both short and long term models.

-Our in stock sizes are available in 50' or 100' lengths, but we can make the turbidity curtain to the size you need.
-To Learn more about the different types of turbidity curtains, please see the selection guide.
+Sizes are available in 50' or 100' lengths, but we can make the turbidity curtain to the size you need.
+To Learn more about the different types of turbidity curtains, please see the turbidity curtain selection guide.

 Choosing the Correct Turbidity Curtain